ChristianBenner/SkateboardBuilder/README.md

-# SkateboardBuilder
+# SkateboardBuilderConcept
+This project hosts a jQuery/HTML based app that pitches the SkateBoard builder application concept.
+It is built for a university project.
+The application itself is available here https://github.com/ChristianBenner/SkateboardBuilderApp.

-SkateboardBuilder is an app built using jQuery mobile and HTML.
-It allows you to customise and create your own Skateboard with a 3-dimensional view.
+The app will allow you to customise and create your own Skateboard with a 3-dimensional view.
 You can pick from multiple different parts, textures and colours.
 You can even order your parts afterwards!

-This GitHub contains a jQuery mobile based website that describes the goals, personas, designs and technologies of the SkateboardBuilder concept.
-It is built for a university project.